phage-nz/infosec-bazaar/soc/MISP/readme.md

 ## Preparation
-Stand up a VM with at least:
+Stand up an Ubuntu 20.04 VM with at least:
 - 4GB RAM
 - 2 CPU
 - 80GB disk